graycoreio/daffodil/libs/newsletter/guides/Overview.md

   constructor(public newsletterFacade: DaffNewsletterFacade) {
   }
-  onNewsletterSubmit() {
+  submitData() {
-      this.newsletterFacade.dispatch(new DaffNewsletterSubscribe<MyNewsletterSubmission>(this.email.value));
+      this.newsletterFacade.dispatch(new DaffNewsletterSubscribe<DaffNewsletterSubmission>(this.email.value));
   }

 }
 ```

-In this example, three observable streams are assigned from `newsletterFacade`.
-Then when `onNewsletterSubmit` is called the `newsletterFacade` will dispatch a `DaffNewsletterSubscribeAction` with a payload of type `MyNewsletterSubmission` defined above to the `ngrx store` and update the redux state.
+>In this example, three observable streams are assigned from `newsletterFacade`.
+Then when `submitData` is called the `newsletterFacade` will call it's `dispatch` function which will send your data off to the backend and update the three observable streams.

 # Live Demo
 Insert StackBlitz implementation here